joshembling/image-optimizer/README.md

 ## Usage

+### Filament version

+You must be using [Filament v3.x](https://filamentphp.com/docs/3.x/panels/installation) to have access to this plugin.

 ### Optimizing images

 Before uploading your image, you may choose to optimize it by converting to your chosen format.
 The file saved to your disk will be the converted version only.